daboynb/playcurlNEXT/Readme.md

 Android kills the process while in deep sleep, so even if I set a 30-minute interval, it will be random.

 Instead, the app is precise, and since it doesn't operate during the night, it won't excessively drain the battery.

+# Battery

+If you think that the app is consuming your battery, you can uninstall it and trigger the FP command via termux or magisk action